You have been a homicide detective for how long, and you still expect life to be fair?

 It's Personal: Shit gets personal fast for Raydor during "Citizens Arrest".

 I Want You to Meet an Old Friend of Mine: Tom Berenger, who plays Sharon's estranged husband Jackson Raydor, had co-starred with Mary McDonnell twenty-five years earlier in National Anthems at the Long Wharf Theatre.
 They'd played husband and wife.

-Justice by Other Legal Means: Unable to properly prosecute Rosa Vega, a key member of a drug cartel, Raydor has the culprit extradited to Mexico.
-Rosa will likely be killed by her supplier because the heroin was obtained by the LAPD.
+Justice by Other Legal Means: Unable to properly prosecute Rosa Vega, a key member of a drug cartel, because of a lack of evidence Raydor has the culprit extradited to Mexico.
+Rosa will likely be killed by her supplier because the heroin stash, valued to be worth several thousands if not a million dollars, was obtained by the LAPD.

 The Load: Rusty, who for a while did nothing but whine and complain every freaking scene he is in.
 So much so that in Episode 3 when the mother needed $500 to make it there, the division was happily forking over their own money to get her there.

 Buzz: She can have it all if that means I don't have to baby sit him anymore.

 Logging On To The Fourth Wall: Raydor, Rusty, and Flynn have Twitter accounts, which are updated even when the show isn't currently airing.
 Said tweets contain references to "camera crews following [them] around", or did when filming started again, which means that apparently, In-UniverseMajor Crimes is a reality show.

 Mama Bear: Sharon Raydor, for Rusty.
 Especially in "Cheaters Never Prosper".